Bridge Preorientation Program

 What about my parents?

-Your parents are welcome to drop you off on campus for the start of Bridge and attend the Parent's Reception.
+Your parents are welcome to drop you off on campus for the start of Bridge.
 There will not be any other activities for parents.
 However, parents are welcome to meet up with you on the first day of New Student Orientation, as there will be a few sessions planned for parents.

 What are my options if I wanted to arrive early to campus?